-This simple communication method is primarily based on TCP.
-The frontend application establishes a TCP connection to the LinuxSampler instance on a certain host system.
-Then the frontend application will send certain ASCII based commands as defined in this document (every command line must be CRLF terminated - see "Conventions used in this document" at the beginning of this document) and the LinuxSampler application will response after a certain process time with an appropriate ASCII based answer, also as defined in this document.
+This simple communication method is based on TCP.
+The front-end application establishes a TCP connection to the LinuxSampler instance on a certain host system.
+Then the front-end application will send certain ASCII based commands as defined in this document (every command line must be CRLF terminated - see "Conventions used in this document" at the beginning of this document) and the LinuxSampler application will response after a certain process time with an appropriate ASCII based answer, also as defined in this document.
 So this TCP communication is simply based on query and answer paradigm.
-That way LinuxSampler is only able to answer on queries from frontends, but not able to automatically send messages to the client if it's not asked to.
-The fronted should not reconnect to LinuxSampler for every single commmand, instead it should keep the connection established and simply resend message(s) for subsequent commands.
-To keep LinuxSampler's informations in the frontend up-to-date the frontend has to periodically send update commands to get the current informations of the LinuxSampler instance.
-This is often referred as "polling".
-The disadvantage of this simple unidirectional communication approach is obvious: it means network traffic overhead and introduces latency regarding the update of the informations, but is very simple to implement.
+That way LinuxSampler is only able to answer on queries from front-ends, but not able to automatically send messages to the client if it's not asked to.
+The fronted should not reconnect to LinuxSampler for every single command, instead it should keep the connection established and simply resend message(s) for subsequent commands.
+To keep LinuxSampler's informations in the front-end upto-date the front-end has to periodically send new requests to get the current information from the LinuxSampler instance.
+This is often referred to as "polling".
+While polling is simple to implement and may be OK to use in some cases, there may be disadvantages to polling such as network traffic overhead and information being out of date.